Future agenda for lake Lauwersmeer and exploratory study

-The Lauwersmeer Future Agenda is a plan for the next ten years to strengthen and protect the Lauwersmeer area against challenges such as sea level rise, land subsidence, heavy rainfall, and prolonged drought.
+The Future Agenda for Lake Lauwersmeer is a plan for the next ten years to strengthen and protect the lake Lauwersmeer area against challenges such as sea-level rise, subsidence, heavy rainfall, and prolonged drought.

 The agenda was drawn up with input from local residents, farmers, nature conservationists, fishermen, and other stakeholders.
 Important themes on the agenda are: